Universal-Team/db/docs/_ds/stellads.md

 systems:
 - DS
 title: StellaDS
-update_notes: '<p dir="auto">V6.8 : 01-Jul-2023 by Dave Bernazzani (wavemotion)</p>
+update_notes: '<p dir="auto">V6.9 : 06-Dec-2023 by Dave Bernazzani (wavemotion)</p>

   <ul dir="auto">

-  <li>Improved RSYNC so Extra Terrestrials (1984 by Skill Screen Games) works.</li>

-  <li>Improved keypad handling so Magicard and similar keypad/keyboard game work.</li>

-  <li>Added a few of the ultra-rare games discovered in the last decade to the internal
-  database.</li>

-  <li>Updated internal database to ROMHUNTER v18 for the classic-era games.</li>

-  <li>Starpath Supercharger (AR) carts now clear RAM by default (prevent lock-ups).</li>

-  <li>Added Dual Keypad/Keyboards for the few game that need them (BASIC, Magicard
-  mostly).</li>
+  <li>Improved the ARM Thumb driver and the CDFJ driver to squeeze out two more frames
+  of performance.</li>

+  <li>Fixed PAN UP / PAN DOWN handling on the A-button and you can now pan even if
+  another button is pressed (useful for Turbo Arcade).</li>

+  <li>Minor cleanups as time permitted.</li>

   </ul>'
-updated: '2023-07-01T10:40:24Z'
+updated: '2023-12-06T13:09:34Z'
-version: '6.8'
+version: '6.9'
-version_title: Version 6.8
+version_title: Version 6.9
 ---